 This bio series features the story of a Trinbagonian woman everyday for the month of March.
-WOMANTRA has chosen to celebrate Women's History Month by honouring these unsung national heroines, who have established themselves internationally through their talent, thought and tenacity.
+WOMANTRA has chosen to celebrate Women's History Month by honoring these unsung national heroines, who have established themselves internationally through their talent, thought and tenacity.

 This radio segment of this series will also be featured on Sweet 100.1fm from Monday to Friday at 2:50pm.